 });

-- Regex-based approaches like the built-in match validator only confirm syntactic correctness.
-They cannot detect dead mailboxes or disposable domains because they perform no check on an email's existence or deliverability.
+- The built-in match validator and other regex-based methods only confirm syntactic correctness.
+They accept dead mailboxes, disposable domains, and spam-trap addresses because they never verify the email's existence or deliverability.

-- Static regexes in built-in and custom validators quickly become outdated.
-They fail to handle new TLDs or Unicode local parts, which causes the rejection of valid emails or the acceptance of invalid ones.
+- Static regexes in the match validator and custom functions quickly become outdated.
+They fail to account for new TLDs, Unicode characters, or IDNs, which leads to the rejection of valid emails or the acceptance of invalid ones.

 Validate Emails with Abstract API.